 Do you get nervous before interviews or important meetings?
 What if we told you that you could change that in just two minutes?

-Professor Amy Cuddy is a social psychologist and researcher at Harvard Business School.
-She’s also the creator of one of the most popular TED talks in history – with 27 million views and counting.
+Amy Cuddy is a social psychologist and former assistant professor at Rutgers University, Northwestern University, and Harvard Business School.
+She’s also the creator of one of the most popular TED talks in history – with 70 million views and counting.

-Her TED talk looks at body language from a perspective you probably haven’t considered before.
+Her TED talk looks at body language from a perspective you might not have considered before.

-You know that non-verbal communication plays a significant part in how others think and feel about you.
+We know that non-verbal communication plays a significant part in how others think and feel about us.
 But, Amy Cuddy asks, does it also affect how we think and feel about ourselves?